You'll need a motor dealer licence if your business involves buying, selling or exchanging motor vehicles as a retailer or a wholesaler.

 It must also make sure that, in the event that any information in the register is amended or deleted, a record is kept:

 - of the information in the form in which it was before the amendment or deletion

 - the date on which the information was amended or deleted.

 Motor dealer’s notices

 You must keep notices when you sell certain vehicles.
 Used vehicles offered and displayed for sale, must have a notice attached.
-Go to the prescribed forms for the motor industry page for more information.
+Go to the motor industry forms page for more information.
 You are required to keep a copy of a motor dealer’s notice for three years after the sale of the motor vehicle.
 Where notices are produced electronically, all copies produced (including any that are incorrect or contain errors) must be kept and filed in sequence by the Form entry number in a loose leaf folder.